-For some 14 bit core chips, rambank 2 and 3 is in use.
+Some 14 bit core devices contain more than 2 banks.
 This means that register bit IRP have to be updated in user code when working with arrays and tables.
+Note that Enhanced 14 bit core devices does not use the IRP bit, but have 16 bit indirect registers.